dhrupal0033/Zoom_Clone/README.md

 # Description

 A Zoom Clone is a video conferencing application that mimics the core functionalities of Zoom, such as real-time video/audio calls, chat, screen sharing, and participant management.
 Built using technologies like WebRTC for peer-to-peer media communication, Socket.io for real-time communication.
-The front end is often designed with React.js or Responsiveness effected with Elastic UI, The clone provides a scalable and customizable platform for virtual meetings and collaboration.
+The front end is often designed with Typescript or Responsiveness effected with Elastic UI, The clone provides a scalable and customizable platform for virtual meetings and collaboration.

 # Getting Started with Create React App